rob518183/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 #### Essentials Licensing Instructions

-SSH into the NSX ALB Contoller and configure the auth policy.
+SSH into the NSX ALB Controller and configure the auth policy.
 Below is a redacted transcript of the command.

 ```
 ssh admin@NSX_ALB_IP